karlseguin/pbuf/README.md

 ### Oneofs
-The value of a oneof field must be set to a tuple where the first element is the name of the field and the second is the value.
+By default, a oneof field must be set to a tuple where the first element is the name of the field and the second is the value.
 Given:

     message Event {
       oneof event_oneof {